wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Stable tag: 1.8.0
 License: GPLv2 or later

+This plugin automatically publishes posts from your blog to your Facebook, Twitter, Google+(Google Plus), Pinterest and Tumblr profiles and/or pages

 == Description ==

 This plugin automatically publishes posts from your blog to your Facebook, Twitter, Google+(Google Plus), Pinterest and Tumblr profiles and/or pages.
 The whole process is completely automated.
 Just write a new post and either entire post or it's announcement with back link will be published to all your configured social networks.